 Family Life is always part of our semester programming.
 Students are joining our family, and we treat each student as a long-lost cousin or nephew.
 Your semester with us forges memories that we will both share.
 You will get to know us.
 You’ll spend time with our kids.
 Our kids will remember you as a part of their own story.
 This is a relationship that we take very seriously, and we ask that you do the same.
 We are growing together, after all.
 None of us is perfect.
 We all have areas of weakness, struggle, and blindness.

-Our semester programs are based at our Basecamp Alaska site in interior Alaska, halfway between Valdez and Glennallen.
+Our semester programs are based at our Basecamp Alaska site in interior Alaska, 2 hours north of Valdez a few minutes south of Glennallen.
 Simply put, we are situated in one of the most beautiful areas in the world.
-Students live in one of our insulated/heated yurts.
+Students live in one of our insulated/wood stove heated yurts.
 While we pride ourselves in providing an authentic, rustic Alaskan experience, we do provide a number of amenities that allow for a less spartan existence.
-For example, the yurts have electrical power, a bathroom, water/shower, and are quite luxurious.
+For example, the yurts have electrical power, a heated outhouse.
 Students cook their own meals, under Greta’s nutritional guidance.